 - Interested in helping men, women and children experiencing homelessness in Guilford County;

-- Committed to collaboration and coordination through the Provider Coalition to implement the community-developed plans related to homelessness in Guilford County;
+- Committed to collaboration and coordination through the Community Coalition to implement the community-developed plans related to homelessness in Guilford County;

 - Understands homelessness is a community-wide issue that cannot be solved by one organization, agency or entity and therefore helping our homeless neighbors requires participation by all segments of the community;